Bi-Lagrangian structures and Teichm\"uller theory: Lagrangian foliations and affine structures

-One can then define the Bott connection in the annihilator of an involutive distribution as follows.
-Let $L$ be an involutive\footnote{Recall that a smooth distribution $L \subset \upT M$ is called \emph{involutive} (or \emph{integrable}) if the space of sections of $L$ is stable under the Lie bracket.
-The Frobenius theorem states that a distribution is involutive if and only if it is the tangent space to a smooth foliation.} distribution on $M$ and $L^\perp \subset \upT ^*M$ be the annihilator of $L$, \textit{i.e.} the subbundle of $T^*M$ defined by $L_x^\perp := \{\alpha \in T_x^*M \colon L_x \subseteq \ker \alpha\}$.
+One can then define the Bott connection in the annihilator of an involutive distribution.
+We recall that a smooth distribution $L \subset \upT M$ is called \emph{involutive} or \emph{integrable} if the space of sections of $L$ is stable under the Lie bracket.
+The Frobenius theorem states that a distribution is involutive if and only if it is the tangent space to a smooth foliation.